Beatport: 2016–present: SFX re-organization, LiveStyle

 Beatport incurred US$5.5 million in losses for 2015.
 In March 2016, as part of SFX's bankruptcy, the company announced that it planned to auction off Beatport and digital firm Fame House (the latter eventually sold to Universal Music Group) to focus more on its live events business.
 On May 10, 2016, Beatport announced that the auction of the company had been suspended, and that it would instead cut back its operations to focus solely on its music sales business—resulting in the discontinuation of Beatport's streaming, live and original content operations.
 The company also announced layoffs as it underwent restructuring, with as many as 49 employees departing the workforce.

 In September 2016, Italian record label Art & Music Recording called for an investigation into allegations that third-parties had artificially inflated the download counts of several of its songs ("juicing") on Beatport, which caused Beatport to remove the songs under policies prohibiting labels from making purchases of tracks to increase their chart performance.

 In December 2016, SFX emerged from bankruptcy under new leadership, and renamed LiveStyle.
 The company's CEO, Randy Phillips (formerly of AEG Live) stated that Beatport had returned to profitability.

-In October 2017, Robb McDaniels was announced as CEO of Beatport.